Account

 In addition to other eligibility requirements, there are income limits for claiming the Child Tax Credit.
 A qualifying parent needs to have the following modified adjusted gross income:

-• $200,000 or less for those who file single, head of household or married filing separately.
+• $200,000 or less for those who file single, head of household, or married filing separately.

 • $400,000 or less for those who file married filing jointly.

-When taxpayers exceed those income limits, the credit is reduced by $50 for each $1,000 of additional income above the threshold until the credit is eliminated completely.
+If taxpayers exceed those income limits, the credit is reduced by $50 for each $1,000 of additional income above the threshold until the credit is eliminated completely.

 What other tax deductions may I be eligible for as a parent?